 A much newer option is the social media and specialized websites, and you can find out here how to go about this process.
 These have, to an important extend, replaced the small adverts and other traditional advertising methods and along the coast, this, by far, what works best.
 Normally, either the homeowner or the estate agent will pay a nominal fee to the website and in exchange, they advertise and get across a huge number of clients who often look at the website before they decide to work out a shortlist of preferred properties to purchase.

-There are two important factors to consider when it comes to deciding whether you should do the marketing of your house yourself or give it to one, or several, estate agents to do the selling job for you.
+There are two important factors to consider when it comes to deciding whether you should do the marketing of your house yourself or give it to one, or several, estate agents to do the selling job for you with the help of local SEO services.
 These are namely cost and time.
 Gibraltar Estate agents can be highly professional and very cost effective.
 Compared to Spain or Portugal, commission fees in Gibraltar are much lower and therefore this could justify making an arrangement with estate agents to get the marketing of our house done.
 Estate agents in Gibraltar can not only find the right client for you but also help finding mortgage finance via a bank or building society, should the buyer request this service, and provide lawyers to help with the legal side of a purchase, plus they can hold deposits on the buyers behalf.
 Furthermore, if the buyer intends to purchase and eventually rent out to generate income, the real estate agents can organize that for the customer.
 In other words, estate agents can often give the customer a wide selection of precious services which can be of great help and most importantly, save you a lot of time.